Today, I will share a simple noodle soup recipe!!

 I am Erina.
 I was born and raised in Japan but move to the U.S in 2004.

-I live in Maryland, USA with my husband and three daughters.
+I live in VA, USA with my husband and three daughters.

 We had been eating pretty healthy but we immediately quit eating meat